mbarretta/pogano/README.md

 You can run directly from there or move the directory at your pleasure.

 ###Configuring##
-The main config file is `twic.properties`, which is located in `src/dist` or the root directory of the distribution folder:
+The main config file is `twic.properties`, which is located in `src/dist` or the root directory of the distribution folder (`build/install/twic_pgn_fetcher`) after building:

 <pre>
 //url of the twic zip directory